bry4b/cs31/README.md

 # cs31

-this is a backup of projects from com sci 31 with smallberg (fall 2022)
+this is a backup of projects from com sci 31 with smallberg (fall 2022) <br>

-midterm 1: 34/35 midterm 2: 57/65 final: 88/100

-my final grade in the course was an A
+my final grade in the course was an A <br>
+my test scores were as follows: <br>
+midterm 1: 34/35 midterm 2: 57/65 final: 88/100 <br>

-this repo was uploaded as a showcase of knowledge
+this repo was uploaded as a showcase of knowledge <br>

-these files are the product of my own work and may contain errors
+these files are the product of my own work and may contain errors <br>

-project specs have been included in their respective folder's README files
+project specs have been included in their respective folder's README files <br>
 project scores are displayed below:

 | project   | score | comments |